thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/what-is-thingsboard.md

  - Control your devices using remote procedure calls (RPC).
  - Build work-flows based on a device life-cycle event, REST API event, RPC request, etc.
  - Design dynamic and responsive dashboards and present device or asset telemetry  and insights to your customers.
- - Enable use-case specific features using customizable rule chains.
+ - Enable use case specific features using customizable rule chains.
  - Push device data to other systems.
  - Much more...